OUR KICKSTARTER CAMPAIGN HAS ENDED!

 How many motors can RoboHeart control?

 The setup is even easier than setting up your Bluetooth headphones!
-We provide access to a web based platform called Our RoboHeart can drive up to four motors for all of your robotic needs.
+We provide access to a web-based platform.
+RoboHeart can drive up to three motors for all of your robotic needs.

 Does RoboHeart have sensors?